0xh34rtl3ss/OSProgramming/README.md

 ## Limitations

+This code is developed in one environment only.
+To avoid any compatibility issues, we decided to use an online compiler so that the environment will be standardised

-Requires to exactly follow the template provided (changes in the template will cause the program to be unable to execute)
+- Requires to exactly follow the template provided (changes in the template will cause the program to be unable to execute)
+- Compatibility issues:
+1. Different version of operating system
+2. Online IDE

 ## Editing the input file